rgwch/extralexis/README.md

 * -p x or --patid x: extract only patient with PatientNr x
 * -a or --all: extraxt all patients (can take very long time)

 After processing, there will be a subdirectory in the directory declared with "output" in .env for every matched patient.
+Data are in .json, .csv, or .html format, as appropriate,